OctopusDeploy/blog/blog/2019-11/bootstrap-dotnet-core-dev-on-linux/index.md

 ## Vagrant boxes for isolated environments

-Containers are great, but they [aren’t quite as isolated](https://docs.microsoft.com/en-us/virtualization/windowscontainers/about/containers-vs-vm) as a virtual machine.
+Containers are great, but they [aren’t quite as isolated](https://docs.microsoft.com/en-us/virtualization/windowscontainers/about/containers-vs-vm) as a virtual machine (VM).
 For example, when I’m dealing with some un-trusted binaries during triage, I’ll use a machine separate from my main development environment.
-I like to use [Vagrant](https://www.vagrantup.com/) to manage temporary VM lifetimes; it’s almost as easy as using docker!
+I like to use [Vagrant](https://www.vagrantup.com/) by HashiCorp to manage temporary VM lifetimes; it’s almost as easy as using docker!

 Here is an example of a lightweight Arch Linux environment.
 Its got the basics, ready for tweaking, using, and then destroying later: